maiacodes/mcodes-2021/content/blog/who-gave-me-a-blog.md

 something passionate and close to my heart.
 Which leads me to
 this: Twitter is a mess, and it's not a good place for healthy communication and discussion.
-I cannot write what I'd like to write on Twitter, just because of how hard it is to write extensively, and how easily people get riled up.
+I cannot write what I'd like to write on Twitter, just because of how hard it is to speak extensively, and how easily people get riled up.
 At least on my own site, things are a lot more calm, and I can have honest discussions with you guys, more safely.